Compute

 • Content-Disposition

-The Content-Disposition header can start a download on the client side and specify the name of the file to be downloaded.
+This header can start a download on clients and specify the name of the file to be downloaded.

-When a server sends a file to a browser, as long as the file format is supported (for instance TXT or JPG), the file is opened using the browser by default.
-If the file needs to be treated as an attachment and saved with a specific file name, you can use the Content-Disposition header field to specify this requirement.
+When a server sends a file to a browser, as long as the file format is supported (for example, TXT or JPG), the file is opened using the browser by default.
+You can use this header to treat the file as an attachment and let users save it with a specific file name.

 If you use an OBS bucket created after January 1, 2022 as the origin server and want to enable online preview, set Content-Disposition to inline.
-For details, see How Do I Preview Objects in OBS Through a Browser?
+For details, see How Do I Preview OBS Objects in My Web Browser?

 • Content-Language